uttamkeshri786/Liberty-Chat-Room/README.md

 ### Liberty Web Client

-The Liberty.io [web client](/client) is written in JavaScript with React JS and Redux.
+The Liberty [web client](/client) is written in JavaScript with React JS and Redux.

 ### Development